suhana66/IdeaHub/README.md

 # IdeaHub
-Idea is a social media platform built using Flask, Jinja, SQLite, HTML, and Bootstrap.
+IdeaHub is a social media platform built using Flask, Jinja, SQLite, HTML, and Bootstrap.
 The platform allows users to create profiles, share posts, and interact with others through likes.

 A more detailed description of what IdeaHub could be can be found in [info.txt](info.txt)